Best Software

 For AI-native conversational contract generation from plain-language descriptions, with your-playbook governance and embedded eSignature, Bind ranks first.
 For template-paired AI generation in growth-stage in-house legal, SpotDraft.
 For Word-native AI drafting co-pilot for individual lawyers, Spellbook.
 For enterprise template-driven generation on Salesforce, Ironclad.

 Bind is our product.
 We have included it in this guide and held it to the same evaluation criteria as every other tool.
-Bind ranks first on AI-native conversational generation because that is where Bind is genuinely strongest.
+We rank Bind first on AI-native conversational generation based on our own testing, and that ranking is our opinion, not an independent benchmark.
 We are explicit about where other platforms fit better: Word-native co-pilot for individual lawyers (Spellbook), template-driven proposal generation (PandaDoc), enterprise template generation with deep workflow (Ironclad).

 Four Generation Patterns